Skip to content

 onAgentTransfer

-This event is triggered when the Kore NL Engine processes an Agent Transfer node in the dialog flow.
+This event is triggered when the Platform NL Engine processes an Agent Transfer node in the dialog flow.
 This event is sent to the SDK with requestId and context.
 The SDK can execute a business logic to switch the user seamlessly to a Live Agent.
 Syntax:

 function onAgentTransfer(requestId, data, callback){